 tenofovir, an antiretroviral medicine

-acetazolamide, a medicine used to treat glaucoma
+acetazolamide, used to treat glaucoma

-cimetidine, a medicine used to treat stomach ulcers
+cimetidine, used to treat stomach ulcers

 phenytoin, diazepam, carbamazepine, oxcarbazepine and valproic acid, medicines used